 My family is not calm.

-It is resounding mayhem and non-stop energy.
-There is swinging, singing, farming, horse-visiting, dog-petting, out loud book reading, eating, bike riding, munching, fire-building, fire-tending, flies to be swatted, crayons to be used … and that’s just the adults.
+Visiting at Jackie and John’s house when everyone is there provokes a resounding chorus of havoc and non-stop energy.
+There is swinging, singing, farming, horse-visiting, dog-petting, out loud book reading (hilarious interpretations of the classics by my nephew-in-law), eating, bike riding, munching, fire-building, fire-tending, flies to be swatted, crayons to be used … and that’s just the adults.

 Surely, I jest.

 Kids invigorate grown ups to remember childhood games and rhymes—when’s the last time you did the Hokey-Pokey?
 And what exactly is that?
 We’re not sure either, but the lot of us dove into it and taught the little ones how to poke that hokey, dancing around in a loose circle for all we were worth.
 And dancing!
 How we danced.
 The Christian group MercyMe has some tunes that absolutely call for jumping up out of your chair and getting busy getting your groove on for God.
 I think he must appreciate the enthusiasm if not the talent with which we participate in letting our joy loose to a good beat.

 When is the last time you pushed a kid on a swing as the four-year-old requested, “Higher, higher!”, or almost better yet, swung on the swing yourself?
 Legs folding under the swing then flying straight out before you, using muscles you don’t usually engage sitting at your desk.
 Why do adults remove the swing sets when the kids out grow them?
 Why do we out grow them?
 How fun it would be to replace those tiny seats with ones broader and continue to swing, urging ourselves to go higher.

 My time around little children has been sporadic (because my friends with kids know me so well) since Jenny and Adam were tots thirty years ago.
 Being around these whippersnappers, to use grandpa’s phrase, with their boundless energy is always a total change for me.